 When I sat on the deck she became very vocal inside the storm door and sometimes stood on her back paws to let me know she was there and would like to come out.
 I started taking her out on the deck on a harness because I tried letting her out without it and she got through the railings and went under the deck.
 I'm sure she couldn't have done that when she first came.
 That harness didn't fit her until she trimmed down and is no longer FAT CAT.

-Last week our beautiful Persian quit eating and we had to take her to the Vet.
+In June last year, our beautiful Persian quit eating and we had to take her to the Vet.
 Since she was already 16 years old I felt it was best to let her go peacefully.
 The vet said she had a liver disorder and she agreed with us.
 We will miss our transformed, friendly and needy to the point of greedy girl.
 Rest in peace Persian.